Imaging topological edge states in silicon photonics

-The photon going counter-clockwise around the plaquette acquires a $2\pi\alpha$ phase where $\alpha=2 n(x_{34}-x_{12} )/\lambda$ and $J$ is the tunneling rate.
+where $J$ is the tunneling rate and the photon going counter-clockwise around the plaquette acquires a $2\pi\alpha$ phase where $\alpha=2 n(x_{34}-x_{12} )/\lambda$.
 If the phase per plaquette is uniform over a region, the photonic dynamics are equivalent to those of charged particles in a uniform perpendicular magnetic field \cite{Hafezi:2011delay}.
 Such a system is predicted to exhibit edge states at the boundaries of that region \cite{Laughlin:1981p37080,Halperin:1982}.
-In a photonic system, such edge states can be excited by driving the system at specific frequencies.
+In a photonic system, such edge states can be excited by driving the system at specific frequency bands.